supertuxkart/stk-website/wiki/FAQ.md

 title: FAQ
 ---

-Please see our [SuperTuxKart Evolution FAQ](STK_Evolution_FAQ) for more information about this project and about the internal disagreements that we are now moving beyond.
+Please see our [SuperTuxKart Evolution FAQ](STK_Evolution_FAQ) for more information about this project.

 {% start_liquid main_title %}